 Surrey SACRE Speaker’s Forum

 Jennie Johnson writes in 2017 “A relatively recent initiative of Surrey SACRE has been to create a Speakers’ Forum.
 We are not aware of any other SACREs doing this.
 We had an excellent day’s training from The Faith and Belief Forum (formerly 3FF) which taught me the value of telling your personal story for around 3 minutes either about how you came to your belief or some personal aspect about your belief.
 We practised this and I have been using shorter or longer versions ever since.
-As a team of 8 different religions and beliefs we have made 5 visits into 3 schools taking lessons, providing a carousel and a Question time panel.
+As a team of 8 different religions and beliefs we have made many visits into schools taking lessons, providing a carousel and a Question time panel.